Choose the health content that’s right for you, and get it delivered right in your inbox.

 Severe or Persistent Vomiting or Diarrhea

 Vomiting and diarrhea can be caused by a number of conditions, most of which can be treated at home with over-the-counter remedies.
-However, if vomiting and/or diarrhea occurs for over 24 hours and with any of these symptoms, go to your nearest ER or call 911 for help:
+However, if vomiting and/or diarrhea occurs for more than 24 hours and with any of these symptoms, go to your nearest ER or call 911 for help:

 Significant Chest Pain or Pressure